jose-techcode/TOOLBOX_Luanix/README.md

 - **Note:**

 There are other Terraform commands, but they are not yet applicable to this project.
+Terraform in this project is more for learning purposes, as the docker_trivy.sh script solves much of the problem proposed to be solved by Terraform.

 # 8. Contribution